DavidT3/DAXA/paper/paper.md

 that regard), and they provide Python SQL examples to access the data, but none of the data management and cleaning functionality that we include.

-Also worthy of mention are the various telescope-specific software packages that underpin [Daxa]{.smallcaps}'s ability to perform data preparation and cleaning.
+[Daxa]{.smallcaps} also builds on the various telescope-specific software packages to perform data preparation and cleaning.
 Particularly important are the _XMM_ Science Analysis System (SAS; @sas) and the complementary extended SAS (eSAS; @esascook) packages, which allow us to provide simple Python interfaces to the complex, multi-step, processes that are required to prepare raw _XMM_ data for scientific use.
-The analogous _eROSITA_ Science Analysis Software System (eSASS; @erosita) must also be mentioned, as it provides the tools needed to reduce and prepare _eROSITA_ data.
+The analogous_eROSITA_ Science Analysis Software System (eSASS; @erosita) must also be mentioned, as it provides the tools needed to reduce and prepare _eROSITA_ data.
 In this vein we must also acknowledge the HEASoft package, which is almost ubiquitous in X-ray data analyses, and is used by both SAS and eSASS.

 Another related software package is the other module in our open-source X-ray astronomy ecosystem, X-ray: Generate and Analyse ([Xga]{.smallcaps}; @xga).
-It has none of the same features as [Daxa]{.smallcaps}, as it exists to analyse large sets of X-ray data, we created [Daxa]{.smallcaps} to create and manage the kind of dataset required for [Xga]{.smallcaps} to attain maximum usefulness (though such datasets do not _have_ to be analysed with [Xga]{.smallcaps}).
+It has none of the same features as [Daxa]{.smallcaps}, as it exists to analyse large sets of X-ray data, but we created [Daxa]{.smallcaps} to build and manage the kind of dataset required for [Xga]{.smallcaps} to attain maximum usefulness (though such datasets do not _have_ to be analysed with [Xga]{.smallcaps}).